-The beloved food heaven was a popular and daily destination for lunch and dinner for the Broadway StagesFamily.
-Among the members of the theatrical union at working at Broadway Stages, Richie Vetere, notes that, "there's going to be a lot of disappointed Teamsters.”
-Vetere says around 75 workers working at Broadway Stages rely on the Park Deli to satisfy their craving for chicken cutlet, Swedish meatballs, sauerkraut, and crispy pierogi.
-In addition to workers from Broadway Stages, Park Deli is also a favorite eatery for production workers, whom use Broadway Stages' sound stages to film hit shows such as Luke Cage, Jessica Jones, and Blue Bloods.
-The popular spot is also a loved breakfast, lunch, and dinner destination from dozens of local 94th Precinct policemen and policewomen looking to satisfy a long day's work with hot delicious foods.
+The beloved restaurant was a popular destination for many members of the Broadway Stages family.
+Richie Vetere, a member of the theatrical union at Broadway Stages, notes that, "there's going to be a lot of disappointed teamsters."
+Vetere says around 75 workers at Broadway Stages rely on the Park Deli to satisfy their craving for chicken cutlets, Swedish meatballs, sauerkraut, and crispy pierogis.
+In addition to workers from Broadway Stages, Park Deli is also a favorite eatery for production workers who use Broadway Stages' sound stages to film hit shows such as Luke Cage, Jessica Jones, and Blue Bloods.
+The popular spot is also a beloved destination for local 94th Precinct policemen and policewomen looking to satisfy a long day's work with hot delicious food.